BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/algorithmic-composition/2-markov-chains.md

 ## A More Complex Example

 Instead of only using the pitch or degree of a scale as elements of the alphabet, we could use complete events played by a [Pbind](https://doc.sccode.org/Classes/Pbind.html).
-Futhermore, often you have a lot of transition that are not possible.
+Furthermore, often you have a lot of transitions that are not possible.
 Therefore, instead of using a dense matrix, we can use a different data structure that requires less memory.
 The following is just one of many different possibilities.

 Let's use a list where each entry represents a node.
 The node number is equal to the index of the entry.
-It should consists the event and the information about the transitions starting at this node.
+It should contain the event and the information about the transitions starting at this node.
 We model the list by an [array](sec-array) which contains an [environment](sec-environments).
 Here I use the combination of ``\midinote`` and ``\dur`` as an event.
 ``\nodes`` is the list of reachable nodes (numbers) and ``\prob``  the respective probabilities.
-Since I am lazy to compute probabilities I, use normalized weights.
+Since I am lazy to compute probabilities, I use normalized weights.

 ```isc
 (